 Redmond Washington, 98052

 You can report discrimination and discriminatory harassment to any school staff member or to the district’s Civil Rights Coordinator, listed above.
 You also have the right to file a complaint.
-For a copy of the district’s nondiscrimination policy and procedure, contact your school or the district office or view the nondiscrimination policy online.
+For a copy of the district’s nondiscrimination policy and procedure, contact your school or the district office or view it online here:

 Students and staff are protected against sexual harassment by anyone in any school program or activity, including on the school campus, on the school bus, or off-campus during a school-sponsored activity.